 Content has its own SEO category because it’s IMPORTANT.

-And yet, keywords are all people talk about.
-The only keywords I really get giddy for are the long-tail sort (LTK) because they get to the heart of what you’re really all about.
+You’ve heard about keywords, well, the ones I get giddy for are the long-tail sort (LTKs) because they get to the heart of what you’re all about.

 I think I’ve made it pretty clear, writing shit-hot words is SEO copywriting and content writing but that also includes: